thebezelproject/BezelProject-Windows/Readme.md

 This app provides an interface to The Bezel Project files that reside on GitHub.
-This app analyzes the code contained in the original RetroPie script and adapts it to a Windows based native MAME, Retroarch (also on Android, Nintendo Switch, Nintendo Wii U and Playstation Vita), and/or RocketLauncher installation.
+This app analyzes the code contained in the original RetroPie script and adapts it to a Windows based native MAME, Retroarch (also on Android, Nintendo Switch, Nintendo Wii U, Playstation 3, and Playstation Vita), and/or RocketLauncher installation.

 -   Note: the app allows skipping modification of any existing customized Retroarch platform cfg files.